segmentio/segment-docs/src/connections/destinations/destination-filters.md

 7. Name your filter and click the toggle to enable it.
 8. Click **Save**.

-> info "Toggle Destination Filters On"
+> info "Enable destination filters for Analytics.js sources"
-> If you are currently utilizing Analytics.js as your source and wish to apply filters to device-mode destinations, you'll need to enable device mode destination filters for your Analytics.js source.
-To do this, go to your Javascript source and navigate to Settings > Analytics.js and turn the toggle on for **Destination Filters**.
+> If you are currently using Analytics.js as your source and want to apply filters to device-mode destinations, you need to enable device mode destination filters for your Analytics.js source.
+To do this, go to your Javascript source, navigate to Settings > Analytics.js, and turn on the toggle for **Destination Filters**.
 This will ensure the filters are effectively applied to device-mode destinations.

 ## Destination filters API